 Just occasionally it will rain on your family holiday.
-If you’re staying in a holiday cottage, then being house-bound is better than being room-bound in a hotel where the only option is to venture forth for a soaking or to find a suitable indoor attraction to entertain all ages.
-Fun – but your wallet will loose weight.
+If you’re staying in a holiday cottage, then being house-bound is better than being room-bound in a hotel on a rainy day where the only option is to venture forth for a soaking or to find a suitable indoor attraction to entertain all ages.
+Fun – but your wallet will lose weight.

-For those choosing to book family-friendly holiday cottages and - owners please take an inventory note - here are the My Favourite Holiday Cottages Top Ten Board Games to play on holiday with your family.
+For those choosing to book family-friendly holiday cottages and - owners please take an inventory note - here is the list of the My Favourite Holiday Cottages Top Ten Board Games to play on holiday with your family.

 1. Can be easily set up (and put away).